-Generally, Social Security will not consider you disabled if you are working and earning more than a specified monthly amount—in 2015, that amount is $1,090 per month.
-(The Social Security Administration publishes the specified monthly amount each year.)
+Generally, Social Security will not consider you disabled if you are working and earning more than a specified monthly amount—in 2020, that amount for a non-blind individual is $1,260 per month.2 (The Social Security Administration publishes the specified monthly amount each year.)

 If you’re not working or earning less than the specified amount, the DDS will use steps 2-5 to make a decision on your medical condition.